elastic/start-local/README.md

 This script comes with a one-month trial of the Elastic [Platinum](https://www.elastic.co/subscriptions) license.
 After the trial period, the license reverts to [Free and open - Basic](https://www.elastic.co/subscriptions).

-- **Platinum License**: Includes features like the [ELSER](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html) semantic retrieval model, the [Elastic Inference API](https://www.elastic.co/guide/en/elasticsearch/reference/current/inference-apis.html) and much more.
+- **Platinum**: Includes features like the [ELSER](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html) semantic retrieval model, the [Elastic Inference API](https://www.elastic.co/guide/en/elasticsearch/reference/current/inference-apis.html) and much more.
 - **Free and open - Basic**: Includes features like [vector search](https://www.elastic.co/what-is/vector-search), [ES|QL](https://www.elastic.co/guide/en/elasticsearch/reference/current/esql.html) and much more.

 For a complete list of subscriptions and features, see our [subscriptions page](https://www.elastic.co/subscriptions).